Pleven: Economy

 In 2015, the unemployment rate in Pleven district was 9.2%.

 The most important economic sectors in Pleven are chemical, textiles and foodstuffs industries, the manufacturing of cement and glass, machine building, tailoring, agriculture, retail and services.

 The city has seen a number of major foreign investments in the late 1990s and early 2000s.
-Particularly noticeable is the mass construction of hypermarkets, with two Billa, two Kaufland, two Carrefour (in construction- first one to open in MALL PLEVEN in 2011), DM, Plus (in construction), ELEMAG, METRO, two LIDL stores, a Praktiker, bauMax and a number of other hypermarkets being opened As of 2006.
+Particularly noticeable is the mass construction of hypermarkets, with two Billa, two Kaufland, two Carrefour, DM, Plus, ELEMAG, METRO, two LIDL stores, a Praktiker, HomeMax and a number of other hypermarkets being opened As of 2006.
 The Pleven City Center and Central Mall Pleven were opened in 2008.
+A new mall called Panorama mall was opened in 2014.

 Transport

 The international railway Sofia — Bucharest — Moscow runs through Pleven.
 The international road E 83 passes just north of the city.
 The national A2 Hemus highway Sofia — Varna is projected to pass 16 km south of Pleven.

 Over 90% of the inner city transportation in Pleven is maintained by trolleybuses.
 There are 14 trolleybus lines, and 75 km trolleybus network.
 The trolleybus fleet consist of ZIU-682 (1985–1988) and Skoda 26-TR Solaris trolleybuses, produced in 2014.
 A project for 12 km trolleybus routes extension is underway.
 When the extension is completed Pleven will become 100% covered by trolleybus transport.